3 min read

-Out in the Great Plains in the central United States from Texas to the Dakotas, much of the interesting landscape is in the sky.
+The Great Plains of the central United States, from Texas to the Dakotas, are a mecca for storm chasing photography tours and workshops.
+Much of the interesting landscape is in the sky.
 Storms develop from the clash of cold air from the Rocky Mountains and the north with warm moist air from the Gulf of Mexico.
-They have great clouds as they move over relatively flat land.
-These supercell storms can often rise to over 50,000 feet in elevation.

 We met every morning in our hotel with the meteorologists.
 They have access to online weather models which they used to decide where we needed to be later in the afternoon.
 We would then pile into the vans with all our gear and drive, sometimes as much as three hundred miles.
 As we approached the area where the storms were, you could feel the adrenaline rush as “the chase” was on.